rackerlabs/rackspace-how-to/content/rackspace-email-archiving/rackspace-email-archiving-known-limitations.md

 #### Spam

-If a message is flagged as spam, the message is not be archived.
+If a message is flagged as spam, the message is not archived.